ndokmai/sgx-genotype-imputation/README.md

 ## Client

 ### Input data format
-SMac client takes two files as user input: index file and data file.
+SMac client takes two files as user input: bitmask file and symbol file.
 These two files together encode a haplotype sequence that the user wishes to impute.
-Index file includes a binary vector (0 or 1 in each line) indicating whether the corresponding genetic variant in the reference panel (M3VCF file) is included in the user's data.
+Bitmast file includes a binary vector (0 or 1 in each line) indicating whether the corresponding genetic variant in the reference panel (M3VCF file) is included in the user's data.
 Note that the length of this vector should match the number of genetic variants in the reference panel.
-Data file includes a vector of -1 (missing), 0 (reference allele), or 1 (alternative allele), one for each line.
+Symbol file includes a vector of -1 (missing), 0 (reference allele), or 1 (alternative allele), one for each line.
 These correspond to the user's data values at the nonzero indices in the index file.
 Example input files (`input_ind.txt` and `input_dat.txt`) as well as sample scripts for